Remote Python Debugger

 debugpy:

-By default this will listen on all local interfaces, on port 5678, will not wait for a connection and start when Home Assistant starts.
+By default, this listens on all local interfaces on port 5678, does not wait for a connection, and starts when Home Assistant starts.

 Configuration Variables